 |Helicopter||The Tour Specialists||$1,699||N/A|

-* Fares are at the higher end of this range during peak season, between May and October.
+* Fares (calculated at the time of writing) are at the higher end of this range during peak season, between May and October.

 ** Note: cargo transit is limited to vehicles under 6 metres.

 When cost and travel time are considered, unless you're in a real hurry and have a large budget, the best way to get to Cape York from other parts of Australia is to drive via State Road 81.